CaseyHaralson/pinkyring-server-template/README.md

 There is a security principal resolver in the infrastructure/util package.
 This package can be used to install external dependencies so you can resolve security objects that work with your system.

 #### Session
 The session is currently used as a way of passing data around for logging.
 The ISession interface in the core/interfaces folder defines what data is in the session.
-The SessionHandler in the infrastructure/util package is creating and serving out session data.
+The SessionHandler in the infrastructure/util package creates and serves out session data.

 #### Idempotent Requests
 Idempotent requests are requests that need to only have an effect once, but will return the same result every time they are called.
 Making idempotent requests as small as possible can help with timeout and failure issues.